asjadnaqvi/stata-sunburst/README.md

 - Added `labprop` option to make labels proportional.
 - Added `labscale()` option to change how the labels scale in the `labprop` option.
 - Added `saving()` option.
-- Added `points()` option to allow users to define how much points for the arc need to be evaluated.
+- Added `points()` option to allow users to define how much points for each arc need to be calculated.
 - Several minor code cleanups.

 **v1.3 (23 Jun 2023)**